PhiCross5/JustMaps/README.md

 - lua 5.1 or other compatible interpreter/compiler/JIT
 - GTK libraries
 - A working graphical environment (e.g. GNOME, KDE Plasma, i3, sway or even a barebones X11 launcher should work fine)
-- luarocks packages: `posix, inotify, lgi`
+- luarocks packages: `posix, inotify, lgi, xmlua`
 -
 Minimalists, programmers, i3 ricers and the like: